Director, 3rd - 6th Language Arts, STEAM, Journalism (3rd-6th)

 In addition to essays, narratives, and other nonfiction writing, creative writing is an important element of language arts.
-Students are challenged to find their own voice across genres by writing in an environment that is both assignment driven and about constant personal progress.
-Students are taught to use any and all tools at their disposal to help them on this quest, from mentor texts to peer feedback, and most importantly: the lost art of revision.
+Students are challenged to find their voice across genres by writing in an environment that is both assignment driven and about constant personal progress.
+Students are taught to use all tools at their disposal to help them on this quest, from mentor texts to peer feedback, and most importantly: the lost art of revision.
 This environment has resulted in students who write for the pure joy of it.

 Joanna McLean is happy to point out that she found the job listing and encouraged the bike ride that led Deric to teach at, and ultimately lead, Santa Cruz Children’s School.
 Of course, she had no idea at the time what an incredible impact being part of such a community would have on their lives.
 Now, as the Administrative Director of SCCS she has dived into her role head first, and though primarily working behind the scenes, is an integral part of the day to day operations of the school.
 A graduate of UC San Diego with a degree in Human Development, she has spent her adult life working with children of all ages, creating and running programs, and mentoring teens and young adults seeking to do the same.
 She spent many years with the YMCA serving as a residential camp counselor and director, an outdoor educator, and a school age child care director.
 She also spent several seasons as Operations Coordinator at Camp Galileo in the Bay Area.
 In addition to her new responsibilities at the school, Joanna takes care of Deric and their son, who is now officially a student at Santa Cruz Children’s School.

 Andrea Randall has been the lead teacher for the youngest students since 2003.
 She holds a California State Teaching Credential from Sonoma State with an emphasis in early childhood education.